 There are normally two interviews, one of which may include some preparatory study.
-From 2022, candidates are required to sit the LNAT.
-Applicants must register between 1st August and 15th September and must have taken the assessment by 15th October, More information can be found on the Law Faculty website.
+All applicants for Law are required to take the LNAT.
+Full details on how to register for the LNAT can be found on the LNAT website.

 Typical conditional offers